Rukadevata/Stopwatch-Project/README.md

   <img src="image.png" alt="stopwatch display" width="600"/>
 </div>

-The stopwatch displays time in **hour:minute:second.millisecond** format and has three buttons:
+The stopwatch displays time in **hour:minute:second:millisecond** format and has three buttons:
 - **Start**: Starts the stopwatch
 - **Stop**: Stops the stopwatch
 - **Reset**: Resets the time to zero